Essential Book Cover Design Tools for Authors

 Best for: Hiring professional designers

-Both platforms let you find experienced cover designers across price ranges.
-99designs is best for running contests; Fiverr offers quick one-to-one hires.
+Both platforms allow you to find experienced cover designers across various price ranges.
+99designs is great for running design contests, while Fiverr offers quick one-to-one hires.

 Next up: Best Books on Writing for Indie Authors →

-Or if you want more read the Ultimate Tools for Authors
+For more tools and resources, read the Ultimate Tools for Authors.

 Comments